-Insights: Evidence from the Smart Start program suggests that married adolescent girls in agrarian communities have a negative perception that contraception affects fertility, and are unable to easily access contraception.
-Both of these serve as barriers to contraception uptake.
+Insights: Evidence from the Smart Start program suggests that within the pastoralist communities of rural Ethiopia, married adolescent girls face pressure to prove fertility through the birth of their first child.
+Other barriers to uptake of contraception include the perception that contraceptives negatively affect fertility, and difficulty in accessing health workers who can provide contraceptive methods.
 Design research also found young adolescent couples expressed a desire for joint decision-making related to use of contraceptives.